slushi7/iris_classification/README.md

   * Species

 ## Goal of this project:
-The main goal of this project is find out which classification model works best for this dataset.
+The main goal of this project is find out which classification model performs well for this dataset.

 Our target variable is species.